qiguanqiang/Reverse-Proxy-of-BXUT-gdjwgl/README.md

 # Reverse-Proxy-of-BJUT-gdjwgl
-The base service of BJUTservice of @YahuiAn
+The base service of BJUTservice of @a liar (shame on him)

 # 一、简介